adibender/chagas-vector-sdm/README.md

 - this model was also used for evaluation on the random hold-out data (`evaluation_df`) above
 - After evaluation the final model was obtained by refitting this model on all available data (folds 1 -5 and random evaluation data)
-- Here we just run one model on folds 1-4, evaluate on fold 5 and hold-out data and plot the fitted model
+- Here we only compare two different models (one with smooth covariate effects, one with linear effects) to keep code and runtime short.

 #### Fit the GAM